 Let’s Get Started!

-Download our IO Blocks files to your computer and go to your CAD program (we recommend Tinkercad – a free website for CAD design).
+Download our IO Blocks shape files to your computer and go to your computer-aided design (CAD) program (we recommend Tinkercad – a free website for CAD design).
 Create a new design and click on the ‘Import’ button.
-Select an IO Blocks file from your computer and import them to your design program.
+Select an IO Blocks shape file from your computer and import them to your design program.
 You now have official IO Blocks pieces to tinker with and use while designing new IO Blocks pieces.

-To design your own IO Blocks, follow the instructions of your CAD program to create and edit your building pieces.
+To design your own IO Blocks, follow the instructions of your shape file program to create and edit your building pieces.
 All IO Blocks pieces are based on a ½ inch cube with rounded corners, so keep that in mind while designing your IO Blocks pieces.
-You can use the IO Blocks CAD files as a starting point to help you design pieces that will fit with the rest of your IO Blocks.
-If you are using Tinkercad, view their tutorials here.
+You can use the IO Blocks shape files as a starting point to help you design pieces that will fit with the rest of your IO Blocks.
+If you are using Tinkercad, view their tutorials here